-As of 31 December 2022, the Bank has maintained a Capital Adequacy Ratio of 23.48% against AMCM minimum regulatory requirement of 8%.
+As of 31 December 2023, the Bank has maintained a Capital Adequacy Ratio of 21.87% against AMCM minimum regulatory requirement of 8%.
 The Capital Adequacy Ratio is calculated with the Bank's own fund expressed as a percentage of the sum of its "credit risk-weighted assets", "market risk-weighted exposures" and "operational risk-weighted exposures".
 The capital solvency ratio is calculated in accordance with Notice no. 011/2015-AMCM.

-15. Credit risk management
+17. Credit risk management

 Credit risk is the risk of financial loss to the Bank if a customer or counterparty to fails to meet the contractual obligations, and arises principally from the Bank's loans and advances to customer and other credit institutions and investment in monetary bills and investment in debt securities.
-Management has a credit policy in place and the exposure to these credit risks are monitored on an ongoing basis.
+The Bank has a credit policy in place and the exposure to these credit risks are monitored on an ongoing basis in alignment with requirement of Chapter 6 Section 2 (Prudential Rules on Credit, Investment and Financial Holdings) of Financial System Act of Macao and other regulatory guidelines.